 Without this amendment, the owner reserve for a SignerList ranges from 15 to 50 XRP, depending on the number of signers in the list.

 With this amendment enabled, the owner reserve for a new SignerList is 5 XRP, regardless of the number of signers.
 The reserve requirement for previously-created SignerList objects remains unchanged.
 To reduce the reserve requirement of SignerList objects created before this amendment was enabled, use a SignerListSet transaction to replace the SignerList after this amendment has been enabled.
 (The replacement can be identical to the previous version.)

 Fixes an inconsistency in the way transfer fees are calculated between OfferCreate and Payment transaction types.
-Without this amendment, the holder of the issuances pays the transfer fee if an offer is executed in offer placement, but the initial sender of a transaction pays the transfer fees for offers that are executed as part of payment processing.
+Without this amendment, the holder of the issued currency pays the transfer fee if an offer is executed in offer placement, but the initial sender of a transaction pays the transfer fees for offers that are executed as part of payment processing.
 With this amendment, the holder of the issued currency always pays the transfer fee, regardless of whether the offer is executed as part of a Payment or an OfferCreate transaction.
 Offer processing outside of payments is unaffected.

 This Amendment requires the Flow Amendment to be enabled.